 Jenny Baruchi challenged the Israeli economic system.
-She matriculated to Hebrew University and, in doing so, lost many rights afforded to her by the state as a destitute single mother.
+She matriculated to Hebrew University and, in doing so, lost many rights afforded to her by the state as a financially insecure single mother.
 The state assumed that if she could afford university, then she did not need financial help.
 Jenny questioned whether, if she was a poor yeshiva student instead of a single mother, would she still receive economic stipends for her studies?
 These types of questions inspired a series of landmark decisions by the Supreme Court, culminating earlier this week when the Israel Religious Action Center (IRAC) won an important victory against this kind of preferential treatment.

 Jenny was right.
 Some 10,000 yeshiva students who fit specific economic criteria receive stipends from the State of Israel paid directly from the Ministry of Education to their pockets.
 Such payments are supposed to be given, according to Israeli law, only to people who are unable to work, and therefore students are not eligible because they choose to study rather than to enter the workforce.
 However, for decades the State has continued to pay these stipends to yeshiva students even though the Supreme Court ruled the payments to yeshiva students illegal.
 The payments were subsequently limited to five years for each student under the age of 29.
 In January 2011, IRAC filed a petition at the Supreme Court stating that this practice is discriminatory.